-Callaway Golf Company (the "Company") has prepared these materials for its 2020 annual meeting of shareholders and any adjournment or postponement thereof (the "Annual Meeting").
-The Annual Meeting is scheduled to be held at the Company's offices located at 2180 Rutherford Road, Carlsbad, California 92008 on Tuesday, May 12, 2020 commencing at 8:00 a.m.
+Callaway Golf Company (the "Company") has prepared these materials for its 2021 annual meeting of shareholders and any adjournment or postponement thereof (the "Annual Meeting").
+The Annual Meeting is scheduled to be held on Wednesday, May 19, 2021, solely by means of remote communication in a virtual-only format, commencing at 8:00 a.m.
 (Pacific Time).
 You are invited to attend and are requested to vote on the proposals described in this Proxy Statement.
 The Company is soliciting proxies for use at the Annual Meeting.

-The proxy materials were first sent or made available to shareholders on or about March 27, 2020.
+The proxy materials were first sent or made available to shareholders on or about , 2021.